Local housing allowance

 Information for landlords

-The Council is able to pay Housing Benefit directly to landlords in specific circumstances to assist the customer to secure a new tenancy or remain in their current home at a reduced rent.
+We're able to pay Housing Benefit directly to landlords in specific circumstances to help secure a new tenancy or remain in your current home at a reduced rent.

-Local Housing Allowance rates are fixed annually and Housing Benefit entitlement cannot exceed the relevant LHA bedroom rate.
+Local Housing Allowance rates are fixed annually and Housing Benefit entitlement can't exceed the relevant LHA bedroom rate.

-If you want to know what the Local Housing Allowance rate is, visit the LHA Direct website or go to our Local Housing Allowance web page to view the rates on the Brentwood Borough Council website.
+If you want to know what the Local Housing Allowance rate is, visit LHA Direct or to view the Brentwood rates, go to Local Housing Allowance.

 Benefit can be paid directly to the landlord if, the tenant is eight weeks or more in arrears with their rent.
-It can also be paid directly if the tenant advises that they are having difficulty in paying their rent.
+It can also be paid directly if the tenant tells us that they're having difficulty paying rent.

-Payment may be made to the landlord where it is considered that it will assist the customer in retaining or securing a tenancy.
+Payment may be made to the landlord where it's considered that it will help the customer in retaining or securing a tenancy.
 For a tenancy to be retained or secured, the rent should be affordable to the tenant.
 This means that the rent should be set at or below the LHA level.

 If the rent is higher than the LHA level, which would produce a shortfall that the tenant is unable to meet, the safeguard will not apply.